-Organic wine & BBQ are natural and delicious partners!
+Organic wine & BBQ are natural and delicious partners, and it’s time to start grilling!
 Guest blogger Jack Thompson of BroBBQ gives us his take on favorite Organic wine & BBQ pairings.

 There is nothing as wonderful as enjoying a sizzling barbecue with well-matched organic wine, adding to the beauty of even barbecuing in the first place.